 If you want to skip the retinoids all together, but still see anti-aging benefits, you can take the route of bakuchiol, which is a plant-based retinol alternative.
-I am very impressed with the results I’ve seen so far from Herbivore Bakuchiol Retinol Alternative Smoothing Serum.
+I am very impressed with the results I’ve seen from The Inkey List Bakuchiol Moisturizer.

 On nights that I don’t use retinoids, I will often use an acid treatment during this step such as Sunday Riley Good Genes All-in-One Lactic Acid Treatment.
 If you’ve read this blog before, you’ll know that this is one of my all-time favorite skincare treatments.

 A sheet mask is typically drenched in super-charged essences for extra hydration.
 They can be applied after your treatment steps since the essence from most sheet masks can be left on your skin after the mask itself is removed.
 This way the residual essence will seal in all of the actives that you previously applied.

 SK-II Pitera Facial Treatment Mask is one of the few masks that I’ve tried that makes a noticeable difference in my skin immediately after using it.
 It’s pricey, but it brightens and plumps like nothing else I’ve tried.

 For more affordable options, it’s great to see that the drugstore has lots of sheet masks that treat most skin concerns.
 Check out the drugstore hydrating sheet masks that I tried in this post.